Assistant Professor of Law

 Prior to joining Belmont University College of Law, Professor Farringer served as Senior Associate General Counsel in the Office of General Counsel at Vanderbilt University, where her practice focused primarily on transactional matters for Vanderbilt University Medical Center, including analysis of contracts for compliance with applicable healthcare laws such as the Stark law, Antikickback statute, civil monetary penalties law, and the false claims act, physician practice acquisitions, joint ventures, general corporate governance and corporate maintenance issues, hospital operations, and real estate leasing and purchasing issues.
 Prior to joining Vanderbilt University, Professor Farringer was an associate at Bass, Berry& Sims PLC where she practiced in the firm's Healthcare Industry group.

 Professor Farringer is a member of the Tennessee Bar.
-At Belmont, Professor Farringer teaches health law courses.
+At Belmont, Professor Farringer teaches Health Law, Business Associations, Health Care Fraud and Abuse, Health Care Business and Finance, and Biomedical Ethics.

-Deborah Farringer & Ted Lotchin, Academic Medical Centers (Chapter 31), Representing Hospitals and Health Systems, American Health Lawyers Ass’n (forthcoming 2016).
+Deborah Farringer & Ted Lotchin, Academic Medical Centers (Chapter 31), Representing Hospitals and Health Systems, American Health Lawyers Ass’n (2016).

 Deborah Farringer, Everything Old is New Again: Will Narrow Networks Succeed Where HMOs Failed?
 34 Quinnipiac L. Rev. 299 (2016). | SSRN